Activity Restriction in Pregnancy

 • Blood clots.
 Pregnancy is associated with an increased risk of developing blood clots in the legs (deep venous thrombosis, or DVT) and movement of clots to the lungs (pulmonary embolism, or PE).
 Some studies have described an additional increased risk of DVT and PE among pregnant individuals placed on bed rest compared with those not on bed rest.

 • Gestational diabetes.
-Activity restriction may be associated with a higher rate of gestational diabetes in pregnant individuals admitted to the hospital for other pregnancy-related complications.
-More studies are needed in this area, but elevated levels of blood sugar commonly occur in nonpregnant patients placed on activity restriction.
+Activity restriction may increase the risk of developing gestational diabetes, especially in patients who are hospitalized for other pregnancy-related complications.
+More studies are needed in this area, but elevated blood sugar levels are commonly seen in nonpregnant patients placed on prolonged bed rest or activity restriction.

 • Stress and anxiety.
-Activity restriction has been shown to increase the risk of maternal anxiety and depression, family stress, and loss of income.
+Activity restriction has been shown to increase the risk of maternal anxiety and depression, as well as higher levels of family stress and financial strain due to missed work or lost income.

-• Researchers have not found any evidence that activity restriction helps improve the outcomes in any pregnancy complication.
-And as stated previously, restricting activity during pregnancy can make outcomes worse.
+• There is no sound evidence that activity restriction improves the outcomes in any pregnancy complication.
+And, as previously stated, restricting activity during pregnancy can make outcomes worse.

 Quick Facts